25 Japanese Hairstyles That Filipinas Can Rock Daily

 Nail a messy look by scrunching your layered hair.
 Credit: Shutterstock

-22. Down ‘Do with a Wide Headband
+22. Down ‘Do With a Wide Headband

 Asian woman with long hair with a wide headband wearing a jacket and denim shorts